Skip to content

 currency: "{{ currency | default('USD', true) }}"

-Step 5.
+Step 4.
 Collect existing Beancount transactions

 To avoid generating duplicate transactions in the Beancount file, we need to traverse the Beancount folder and find all the existing transactions that were previously imported.

-Step 6.
-Compute change sets
+Step 5.
+Compute change sets and apply changes

 Now, with the generated transactions from the import rules and the existing Beancount transactions we previously inserted into Beancount files, we can compare and compute the required changes to make it up-to-date.